ibraheemdev/seize/docs/GUIDE.md

 are the core of safe memory reclamation, letting other threads know that the current thread may be accessing shared memory.

-Using a guard, you cana perform a _protected_ load of an atomic pointer using the [`Guard::protect`] method.
+Using a guard, you can perform a _protected_ load of an atomic pointer using the [`Guard::protect`] method.
 Any valid pointer that is protected is guaranteed to stay valid until the guard is dropped, or the pointer is retired by the current thread.
 Importantly, if another thread retires an object that you